List of French Open men's singles champions: History

 The French Open was established in 1891 and was originally known as the French Championships.
 The tournament was only open to French players or foreign players who were a member of a French club during the first 34 years of its existence.
 The first winner of the Championship was the British player H. Briggs, a member of Club Stade Français which entitled him to compete.
-Records show matches were played as the best-of-three sets format until 1902 or 1903, when best-of-five sets was adopted.
+Matches were played as the best-of-three sets format until 1902 or 1903, when best-of-five sets was adopted.
 French players were dominant in the early stages of the tournament, in particular Max Decugis, who won eight titles before the outbreak of the First World War.

 Between 1924 and 1932 the title was won by a member of The Four Musketeers.
 The championship started to attract the best players after it became an international event in 1925, which was won by René Lacoste.
 France's victory in the 1927 Davis Cup increased interest in the tournament and required a new stadium to be built.
-Previously the tournament had alternated between Racing Club and La Faisanderie, before the Stade Roland Garros was built in 1928.
+Previously the tournament had alternated between Racing Club and Stade Français at La Faisanderie, before the Stade Roland Garros was built in 1928.
 Henri Cochet won the first tournament at the new venue.

 Jack Crawford's victory in 1933 was the first time a foreign player had won the tournament since 1891.
 Following his victory, no French players won the title up until 1940, when the tournament was suspended following the outbreak of the Second World War.
 Don Budge's victory in 1938 was notable, as he won all of the Grand Slam tournaments during the year.
 Though the event was suspended in 1940, it was held unofficially under the guise of the Tournoi de France.
 Bernard Destremau won the first two events, while Yvon Petra won three from 1942 to 1945.
 These results are not recognised by the FFT or other major international organisations and are considered unofficial.
 Marcel Bernard won the first event after the end of the war in 1946; he was the only Frenchman to win the event before the advent of the Open era in 1968.